Updated: Feb 17

 Khushi’s returning from her coaching classes.
 A day of drudgery at school, followed by an evening of pure tedium at her coaching.
 And of course, the internal struggle with the voices in her head.

 Her father got transferred to this place not very long ago.
 To her, it came as a devastating blow.
 It meant that she’d have to leave all her old friends behind.
-With emotionally unavailable parents, the lemons life kept throwing at her were her only succour.
-Especially Juhi, her best friend.
+With emotionally unavailable parents and the lemons life kept throwing at her, where should she find succour?
+And then there was Juhi, her best friend.

 It was a tumultuous change.
 New people.
 A new place.
 Yet, she resisted, desperately trying to hold on to old connections.
 But they seemed to be drifting away.
 She hadn’t heard from Juhi in weeks.
 Maybe she’d just forgotten about her.
 She felt something in her stomach sink.